groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/cadoptions/layers/_index.md

 ### Remarks

-By default all layers are rendered; Layer names are case-sensitive.
+By default all layers are rendered.
+Layer names are case-sensitive.

 ### See Also